President of Barbados: Constitutional role

 Barbados' constitution gives the country a Westminster parliamentary system of government based on that of the United Kingdom, wherein the role of the head of state is both legal and practical.
 Similarly to other parliamentary republics in the Commonwealth of Nations such as India and Trinidad and Tobago, but unlike continental European parliamentary states such as Germany and Italy, the president of Barbados is formally vested with great constitutional power extending to all three branches of government.
-In practice, the constitutional conventions that bound the head of state and her representatives when Barbados was a constitutional monarchy are expected to remain in force, meaning that executive power will continue to be exercised by the prime minister and cabinet as per the amended constitution.
+In practice, the constitutional conventions that bound the head of state and her representatives when Barbados was a constitutional monarchy were expected to remain in force, meaning that executive power would continue to be exercised by the prime minister and cabinet as per the amended constitution.
 The document codified this practice by requiring the president to "act in accordance with the advice of the Cabinet or a Minister acting under the general authority of the Cabinet" except in certain circumstances, usually described as the reserve powers.